 Do I tip my Instructor?
 Tipping is normal in the ski instruction world.
 If you think they have done their job well, tip them!

 What kind of equipment should I get?
 Where can I rent skis, boots and poles?
 If you are just learning, go rent from Yostmark Mountain Equipment or Peaked Sports in Driggs.
-They are both are on East Little Ave in Driggs, also known as Ski Hill Rd, as it is the road to Grand Targhee Resort.
+They are both are on East Little Ave in Driggs, also known as Ski Hill Rd, as it is the road to the Alta Track, Teton Canyon, and Grand Targhee Resort.
 Be sure that each person who is renting skis for a lesson goes to the store.
 It's difficult to get the right size equipment for people who are not there.
 Tell them what kind of lesson you are taking, classic or skating, and they will fit you with right size, skis, poles and boots.
 Please be sure that they are waxed for you before you leave the store.